Manage absence and sickness

 Taking disciplinary action

-The employee should - except in the most serious of cases - be given an opportunity to improve.
+The employee should be given an opportunity to improve.
 Usually warnings, both oral and written, are sufficient.

-If the situation does not improve, you may have to consider dismissal, but only as a last resort and after proper and fair procedures, including statutory dispute resolution procedures.
+If the situation does not improve, you may have to consider dismissal, but only as a last resort and after following proper and fair procedures, including the statutory dismissal and disciplinary procedures.
 See disciplinary procedures, hearings and appeals.